 2 Remember Karl Marx's insight that interpreting the world differently does not change it.
-No empirical study measured the effect of then linguistic differentiation of sexes on changes of the social status.
-Presently, mandatory gendering is strongly repudiated by a majority of language users.
+No empirical study measured the effect of the verbal differentiation of sexes on their socio-economic status.
+Anyway, mandatory gendering is strongly repudiated by a majority of language users presently.